The Environment's Settings tab allows you to view and edit the settings for the Environment and its managed Entities.

 Release Channel.

-You can create temporary maintenance window overrides for Environments and Entities to create a non-recurring maintenance window.
+You can submit a change request to create temporary maintenance window overrides for Environments and Entities to create a non-recurring maintenance window.

 Environment editors can specify the Environment maintenance window in the Environment’s settings file under the global-maintenance-windows